signet-framework/case-study/pages/case-study/background/challenges_testing_microservices.md

 Tests which are higher on the pyramid have a larger scope and provide more confidence that the system works correctly.
 The consequence of their scope is that they take longer to run and provide less information about the cause of a failure.
 Tests which are lower on the pyramid can be executed more quickly and provide better isolation of bugs; but they provide less confidence that the application works correctly as a whole.

 ### Applying testing methodologies to microservices

 Compared with monoliths, microservices have more to gain from tests which are higher on the pyramid.
-This is becuase API calls involve more complexity than in-memory method calls, and because different microservices are often built by different teams.
+This is because API calls involve more complexity than in-memory method calls, and because different microservices are often built by different teams.

 Let's explore an example which illustrates why broadly-scoped tests are so important for microservices.
 In order to do that it will be helpful to think about services assuming the role of either a **provider** or a **consumer**.